 About Me

-Currrently I am a postdoctoral associate in the Laboratory for Systems Medicine at University of Florida, working under the supervision of Dr. Luis Sordo Vieira.
+Prior to joining UT Tyler, I was a postdoctoral associate in the Laboratory for Systems Medicine at the University of Florida, working under the supervision of Dr. Luis Sordo Vieira.
+I also completed postdoctoral training at the University of Tennessee Health Science Center in the Department of Pediatrics where I worked in the Laboratory of Dr. Amber Smith.

 More generally, I am interested in using mathematical tools to study the underlying dynamics of problems arising from immunology, oncology, epidemiology, population dynamics, infectious diseases, and many other areas of the life sciences.